rdz-oss/BattyBirdNET/FAQ.md

 Next, set the Bat or Bird classifier to use it by settings 'Tools - Settings - Advanced Settings - Bat Classifier Settings - Bat Classifier - CUSTOM_BAT or CUSTOM_BIRD'.
 Now, the system will be using your bespoke (fine tuned bird or transfer learned bat) classifier!

+## Network settings

+You can change the settings in a shell via the command sudo raspi-config.
+You can edit the files as root (use sudo) directly under /etc/NetworkManager/system-connections .

 ## How can I contribute ?
 Collaborators are very welcome!
 Write about that in the github form, branch the repository and when ready make a pull request.